John-Abbott-College/6P3-Notes/lectures/iot-protocols/index.md

 ---
 title: IoT Communication Protocols
-subtitle:
+description: |
-  "How communication protocols can be optimized for device-cloud communication, i.e. why not everything should use HTTP"
+  How communication protocols can be optimized for device-cloud communication, i.e. why not everything should use HTTP
-date: 2025-04-28
+date: 2026-04-27
-categories: [signals, iot]
+blogpost: true
+category: IoT
+tags: IoT
+location: Lecture
 ---

 IoT devices typically exchange data with a cloud service using a specific